jf647/ThreadedLogger/README.txt

 happen automatically, but if you exit in a funky way it might not capture the last message.

+The catalog of instances can be cleared using the ::clear and ::clear_all class methods.
+Each takes an optional boolean argument indicating whether
+::shutdown should be called on any active loggers before clearing them.

 This library also overrides Logger.LogDevice.add_log_header to prevent it from putting a header line at the top of a logfile when it is first opened.

+## CONSTRUCTION THREAD SAFETY

+ThreadedLogger does not mutex construction, as the typical use case is for the logger to be initialized for the first time outside of threaded code.
+If you call the constructor for the first time from threaded code, you will need to protect ::instance with some kind of synchronization to avoid a race condition.

 ## LICENSE: